methodphoto/themincricketclub/2008/putney.md

 location: Putney CC
 date: 17/08/2008
 report: The Min batted first and made 158 for 5 wkts in 20 over.
 Putney replied with 117 all out
-result: The Min won by
+result: The Min won by 41 runs
 next: reigate-pilgrims
 parent: 2008 Fixtures
 ---